 Every time a school vacation is over and parents post about how happy they are that kids are returning to school, I'm torn.
-Torn because I'm also HAPPY - but for a very specific reason!
+Torn because I'm also HAPPY - but for a very different reason!
 I'm happy because all the places we go to will be tons less crowded again!
 Yay!
 Parks, museums, play spaces or every variety - empty, empty, empty, short of whatever homeschool group we visit them with.
 It's a beautiful thing, really.
 And I always feel a little guilty about that, because I'm not a fan of schools in general.
 So being happy most kids are back in them feels a bit twisted.
 Makes sense, right?

 And then I start to overthink it: I remember I used to hate sending the little guy off to school.
 I missed him and felt like I was wasting his short time on this planet by sending him to sit in a classroom for eight hours every day.
 And then I begin to wonder . . . are the parents celebrating feeling similarly and they just don't say it?
 Because they can't change it, so why bother?
 And THAT makes me feel even worse.